Two White Women Rip Into The All-White HFPA In Golden Globes Monologue

-Earlier this week, the Hollywood Foreign Press Association, which hosts the annual Golden Globe Awards, came under fire for a disappointing — but unfortunately not shocking — revelation: the body of journalists doesn’t have a single Black member.
+Earlier this week, the Hollywood Foreign Press Association, which hosts the annual Golden Globes, came under fire for a disappointing — but unfortunately not shocking — revelation: the body of journalists doesn’t have a single Black member.
 It hasn't since 2002.
 As the 2021 Golden Globes approached, celebrities started criticizing the HFPA’s racist behavior with the hashtag #TimesUpGlobes.

-On Sunday night, the backlash came to the 2021 Globes stage through its hosts, Tiny Fey and Amy Poehler.
+On Sunday night, the backlash came to the 2021 Globes stage through its hosts, Tina Fey and Amy Poehler.

 Advertisement